Local GOP office in North Carolina firebombed

 - The office was firebombed between Saturday night and Sunday morning

-Washington (CNN)A GOP office in Hillsborough, North Carolina, was firebombed overnight, with a swastika and the words "Nazi Republicans get out of town or else" spray painted on an adjacent building, according to local officials.
+Washington (CNN)A GOP office in Hillsborough, North Carolina, was firebombed over the weekend, with a swastika and the words "Nazi Republicans get out of town or else" spray painted on an adjacent building, according to local officials.

 "The flammable substance appears to have ignited inside the building, burned some furniture and damaged the building's interior before going out.
 The substance was housed in a bottle thrown through one of the building's front windows," according to a statement by the town of Hillsborough.